StemDevEvo/Notch-2025/README.md

 The second part `DEG_analysis` contains the code and results for the differentially expressed genes analysis.

+This repository is available on Zenodo DOI 10.5281/zenodo.18341641.

 The original confocal and bright field images have been deposited at the BioImage Archive with accession number S-BIAD2428.